 Green Chili Pork

 - Put pork butt or shoulder into the slow-cooker.
-Add green enchilada sauce, onion, garlic, cumin and chile powder, salt and pepper.
+Add green enchilada sauce, onion, bay leaf, garlic, smoked paprika cumin and chile powder, salt and pepper.
 Cover and set on low for 8 hours.

-- Remove pork to a cutting board or bowl, discard green sauce.
+- Remove pork to a cutting board or bowl, reserve 1 cup green sauce.
+Discard bay leaf.
 When pork is cool enough to handle, shred with two forks.

 - Season with salt and pepper if needed.